$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Acknowledgement

 \subsubsection{Detailed results from the loss ablation study}

-In the main paper, we provide ablation of loss components and their combinations \textit{i.e.,} the mean accuracy across all the tasks for ViT-B/16 and ViT-B/32 on the benchmarks corruption datasets.
+In the main paper, we provide ablation of loss components and their combinations \textit{i.e.,} the mean accuracy across all the tasks for ViT-B/16 on the benchmark corruption datasets.
 Here, we provide additional task-wise accuracy in Table \ref{tab:add_loss}.
 The addition of loss components $\mathcal{L}_{pm}$ and $\mathcal{L}_{sp}$ help CLIP in adapting its feature space to a specific domain/corruption.